wp-plugins/woocommerce-checkout-manager/readme.txt

 Add or Remove required attribute from each new field created.

 = Re-order fields =
-You can now re-order the fields on the checkout page from the options panel.
+Re-order the fields on the checkout page from the Administration Menu by simple drag and drop of each new field created.

+Goto Control Panel >> Settings >> WooCommerce Checkout Manager

 = Custom fields data are added to the order summary & receipt = The new fields that you created, the data that the customer entered are printed on the order summary & email receipt under "Additional information."

+= Important Notes =
+1. You must include the abbreviation for the custom field WITHOUT spaces.
+2. <a href="http://www.trottyzone.com/donate/">Donation</a> for this great plugin you love.
+3. Troubleshooting and Customization can found at the <a href=http://www.trottyzone.com/forums/forum/website-support/>Plugin Forum.</a> Just post your support topics.

+Please Contact the author <a href="http://www.trottyzone.com/contact-us/">here</a> for these options below.
+4. Contribution of code to this plugin.
+5. This plugin is localized, translations can be done.

 = Included Translations =
 * SPANISH